alexiusacademia/electron-db/README.md

 ```

 ### **Delete Records**
-Delete a scecific record with a given key-value pair from the table.
+Delete a specific record with a given key-value pair from the table.

 ```javascript